-The Project requires construction of flood and erosion control structures (seawalls, groins, beach renourishment).
-These CSRMUs are designed to provide 50-years of protection from coastal storms similar to Hurricane Sandy.
+The Project requires construction of flood and erosion control structures (ex. seawalls, groins, beach renourishment) as well as the construction of nature-based non-structural features.
+The CSRMUs are designed to provide 50-years of protection from coastal storms similar to Hurricane Sandy.
 The Project includes procedures for scheduled maintenance to ensure the CSRMUs remain effective over this time frame.
-Should the magnitude of coastal storms increase above conditions predicted for the next 50 years, USACE will assess how best to upgrade the CSRMUs to provide increased protection from such coastal storm events.
+Should the magnitude of coastal storms increase above conditions predicted for the next 50 years (see RDGRR/EIS for sea level change scenarios used to calculate the 50 year projection), USACE will assess how best to upgrade the CSRMUs to provide increased protection from such coastal storm events.